remix-run/react-router/.changeset/shy-chicken-talk.md

 "@remix-run/router": patch
 ---

-Expose errors thown from `patchRoutesOnNavigation` directly to `useRouteError` instead of wrapping them in a 400 `ErrorResponse` instance
+Expose errors thrown from `patchRoutesOnNavigation` directly to `useRouteError` instead of wrapping them in a 400 `ErrorResponse` instance